MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 ```shell
 $ Rscript scripts/run_incidence_rates_estimation.R
 ```
- > :exclamation: The output will be save in a seperate directory outside the repository under the name `phyloSI-RakaiAgeGender-outputs`.
+The output will be saved in a seperate directory outside the repository under the name `phyloSI-RakaiAgeGender-outputs`.

 ### Transmission flows analysis
 For the transmission flows analysis, we provide a bash shell script that can be run on a laptop.

-Set the **absolute path** to the output directory where the results should be stored in **line 7** of `run_stan_laptop.sh`:
+Set the **absolute path** to the output directory where the results should be stored in **line 7** of `phyloSI-RakaiAgeGender-run_phyloflows-laptop.sh`:
 ```bash
 OUTDIR="absolute/path/to/output/directory"
 ```